FINDING A LOCATION

 Shellfish Condemnation Zones

 In the interest of protecting public health, the Virginia Department of Health Division of Shellfish Safety (VDH DSS) classifies certain waters as either approved for shellfish harvest or condemned.
 The waters in these areas may contain contaminants that could be absorbed by shellfish grown within them.
 There are several types of condemnation zones -those that are completely closed for harvest, and some that allow for harvest seasonally or areas for conditional harvesting.
-VDH DSS and VMRC provide maps that show impacted areas and VMRC may grant a special permit to harvest from these areas.
+VDH DSS and VMRC provide maps that show impacted areas and VMRC may grant a special permit to harvest (relay permit) from these areas.
 Please note, in addition to the regular steps that must be taken prior to the marketing and selling of any shellfish products, there are extra steps and waiting periods involved prior to being able to harvest, market, and sell the shellfish product covered by the special permit.